 KEEA and our partners are advancing legislation that amends the original bill to include multifamily commercial construction.
 Click below to learn more:

 Opportunity for investment and growth

-Now that it has been enabled through state legislation, C-PACE must be adopted and implemented at the local government level.
+Now that it has been enabled through state legislation, C-PACE will be adopted and implemented by local governments across Pennsylvania.
 Once a county or municipality establishes a C-PACE program through ordinance, energy efficiency and clean energy projects may be financed through a C-PACE loan that is repaid as an assessment on the property tax bill.
 This innovative financing mechanism allows long-term loans with low monthly payments that convey with the property after sale.
 These features reduce or remove significant barriers that many property owners face to making energy efficiency investments.

 A C-PACE program is run by an administrator, which can be either the local government itself or, more commonly, a third-party non-profit organization.
 The administrator facilitates C-PACE financing by connecting project developers to qualified contractors and lenders, as well as coordinating remittance of the loan from the property tax bill back to the C-PACE lender.

 KEEA and our partners, including the Philadelphia Energy Authority and Sustainable Energy Fund, have developed a starter kit to help a county or municipality adopt and implement a C-PACE program: “C-PACE in a Box” can be requested from Pennsylvania C-PACE, and includes a sample resolution, and Executive Summary of the Program Guidelines, a template cooperation agreement, a sample Statement of Levy and Lien Agreement, and other key documents.
 The goal of the process is to create a program that works for C-PACE lenders, project developers, property owners, local governments, and mortgage holders.